MaevaVinet/book_notes/The Sovereign Individual by James Dale Davidson and Lord William Rees-Mogg.md

-# THE SOVEREIGN INDIVIDUAL by James Dale Davidson and Lord William Rees-Mogg
+# The Sovereign Individual by James Dale Davidson and Lord William Rees-Mogg

-## MAIN IDEAS
+## TL;DR
-Societies have a life cycle
+- Societies have a life cycle
-When they become inefficient, old institutions give way to new forms of social organisation We are on the edge of one of the biggest societal transitions from the Industrial Age to the Information Age.
+- When they become inefficient, old institutions give way to new forms of social organisation
+- We are on the edge of one of the biggest societal transitions from the Industrial Age to the Information Age.

 ## DEFINITIONS
 "The metaverse"; is a dense virtual community with its own laws.